janfincke/early-mcp-server/docs/tools/stop_timer.md

 {
   "content": [{
     "type": "text",
-    "text": "⚠️ No active timer found to stop.\n\nThere is currently no timer running.
+    "text": "No active timer found to stop.\n\nThere is currently no timer running.
 Use `start_timer` to begin tracking time for an activity."
   }]
 }
 ```